johnmiddleton12/storage-dapp/README.md

     ├── backend                 # Backend code
     |   ├── contracts            # Contracts
     |   |   ├── byteStorage.sol   # Byte Storage Contract source code
-    |   ├── scripts              # Scripts for deployment
+    |   ├── scripts              # Scripts for deployment - copies artifacts (ABI) to the frontend folder
     |   ├── test                 # Contract tests
     ├── frontend                # The React-based frontend used to interact with the contract │   ├── src                  # The source code for the frontend